nikhilpinnaparaju/Pharo-NLtoolkit/Readme.md

 Clone this Repository - git clone <clone with https link>.
 This Package was created using the Monticello Browser.
 To load the package go into the Monticello Browser (Under Tools on topbar or Ctrl+O+P).
 Press the +repository button and select directory under that.
 Then find the cloned repository and add that.
 You will then be able to load the .mcz format packages and use them.

+## Functionality
+### N-grams
+An n-gram is a continuous sequence of n items of a given text.
+Example - 2-grams of sentence "This is a test" would be ['this is','is a','a test']

 ## Sample Usage for Ngrams Class

 ``` Pharo